Shihang-Wang-58/Shihang-Wang/_pages/about.md

 My research interests center around the **application of artificial intelligence algorithms in drug design**, with a particular focus on compound ADMET properties prediction and molecular generation.
 Additionally, I am dedicated to advancing computational methods for molecular design in order to find new avenues for breakthroughs in drug development.

-**I'm expected to graduate in the summer of 2025 and I'm currently actively seeking a suitable PhD supervisor."** If any prospective supervisors find my profile suitable and are interested, I warmly welcome them to contact me.
+**"I'm expected to graduate in the summer of 2025 and I'm currently actively seeking a suitable PhD supervisor."** If any prospective supervisors find my profile suitable and are interested, please give me a valuable opportunity to join the team.

 Representative Works
 =====